 Ernest Wilson’s New England Trees

 While we think of Ernest Wilson primarily for his photographs of Asia, he left us a very special collection of photographs of New England trees.
-Read an overview of it and learn about his visit to an amazing elm.
+Read an overview of it and learn about his visit to an amazing elm in Framingham, Massachusetts.
 See the entire collection here.

 Visual Archive pages are currently under construction.
 Thank you for your patience as we work to improve our online resources.
 Please contact library staff with any questions.